 Add butter, sugars, and salt to the bowl of a stand mixer fitted with the paddle attachment.
 Beat until fluffy, about 3 to 4 minutes.
 Add cream and vanilla, beating until just combined.

-Slowly add flour as the mixer is running, beating until combined.
+Slowly add heat treated flour as the mixer is running, beating until combined.
 Fold in chopped chocolate chips.

 Use a spoon to scoop out the dough 1 1/2 to 2 Tbsp at a time.
-Roll into balls and place on parchment paper.
+Roll into balls.
+Make sure that each ball is round and smooth.
+This will make them look good, but also make them pretty and smooth if you dip them in melted chocolate.
+Place the rolled balls on parchment paper.

 If using chocolate to coat, place dark chocolate chips in a microwave safe bowl and microwave in 30 seconds intervals, stirring between each, until melted.